communitiesuk/funding-service-design-utils/README.md

     FSD_USER_TOKEN_COOKIE_NAME = "fsd_user_token"
     AUTHENTICATOR_HOST = "https://funding-service-design-authenticator-dev.london.cloudapps.digital"
     RSA256_PUBLIC_KEY = "{RSA PUBLIC KEY}"
-    SESSION_COOKIE_DOMAIN = "cloudapps.digital" # <--- This should be something specific and common to all microservices and the AUTHENTICATOR_HOST

-NOTE: These values (and keys) need to be shared/common across all microservices that use each common authenticator host, and each microservice needs to be a subdomain of the SESSION_COOKIE_DOMAIN.
-If any of the environment *keys* for each of these attributes needs to be modified these can be reconfigured in fsd_utils/authentication/congfig.py.
+NOTE: These values (and keys) need to be shared/common across all microservices that use each common authenticator host.
+If any of the environment *keys* for each of these attributes needs to be modified these can be reconfigured in fsd_utils/authentication/config.py.

 Then - to use the `@login_required` decorator just add it to routes you need to protect eg: